Skip to content

 A fair trial, or a show trial?

 A trial could be fair.
-Or, a trial could have precious little fairness about it.
-To call a court proceeding a “trial” means nothing.
+Or, a trial could have precious little fairness about it — just a highly-managed public relations effort to create the appearance of legitimacy for a smear campaign.
+To label a court proceeding a “trial” means nothing.
 But to conduct a fair, trustworthy, reliable trial requires effort.

 In a fair trial, the court focuses upon a fair jury trial process.
 It ignores the effect choices increasing fairness may have on the outcome.
 This is what we mean by “Justice is blind.”
 The right of the accused to present her chosen defense is basic and fundamental to a fair trial.
 But sometimes a prosecutor or a judge prevents a defendant from presenting their defense or their evidence.